 Just because you can, doesn’t mean you should.
 Constantly stepping up as a primary parent can feel instinctive, especially if you’re a childless stepmom, but sometimes it can cause unnecessary conflict.
 Plus, your partner deserves the opportunity to be the primary parent that they are.

 Sure, you might likely be the glue that holds your blended family together, but that does not inherently mean you’re a better mother than your stepkids’ mom.
 You’re two different people, likely doing your best to raise an awesome human being.
 Maybe you’re more organized.
 Maybe you’re more punctual, or maybe you’re just better at french braiding or teaching your little ones how to tie their shoes.

 You might be better at some things.
 Hell, you might be better at a ton of things, but that doesn’t mean you are a better mother.

 Regardless of your abilities as a parent, your ego is not going to do you any favors when it comes to blending your family.
 Parenting is never a competition, because when that happens, the only ones who lose are the kids.

 WHEW!
 Seriously how true are all of those points?

-As I’ve said hundreds of time, I’m all about taking ownership and control of your life.
+As I’ve said hundreds of times, I’m all about taking ownership and control of your life.
 You cannot control how other people act or how they perceive situations.
-When you’re in a high conflict situation (or any stressful situation for that matter) it’s easy to focus on what other people are doing to contribute to the dynamic.
+When you’re in a high conflict situation (or any stressful situation for that matter), it’s easy to focus on what other people are doing to contribute to the dynamic.
 Sometimes we are so fixated on what others are doing, that we forget to consider how our own actions may be contributing.